guadix/practice_authentication/README.md

 All the authentication methods here listed go over a HTTPS server.
 Thus, certificates are required.

+The code is probably incomplete, buggy and the protocols are implemented as I best understand.
+Please do not use it for any production server.

 ### Naive
 This type encodes on Base64 the user input, and sends it on the body.